pranikaK17/Team-ZAPP-Iic-Hackathon-2.0-/README.md

 # Team-ZAPP-Iic-Hackathon-2.0-
-This repository contains the prototype video link and flowchart for Round 1 of the Hackathon.
+This repository contains the prototype website code, video link and flowchart for Round 1 of the Hackathon.